Visualizing Code Coverage

 To visualize code coverage in the editor

-- To disable highlighting of the current snapshot, press Ctrl+Alt+K H or choose in the main menu
+To disable highlighting of the current snapshot, press Ctrl+Alt+K H or choosefrom the main menu

-If you switch between several snapshots in the Coverage Results Browser window or in the Coverage area of the Unit Test Sessions window/ Continuous Testing Session window , the highlighting does not switch automatically.
+If you switch between several snapshots in the Coverage Results Browser window nor in the Unit Test Coverage window, the highlighting does not switch automatically.
 To switch the highlighting for a particular snapshot, click Highlight code on the toolbar of the window where the current snapshot is open.

 How the highlighting works